 There are two obvious profit centers available to short-term rental vacation homeowners.
 First, there is money to be made on the actual rental of the property to vacationers.
 Secondly, there is the eventual realized appreciation profit if the property is sold.
 Naturally, the return on investment is affected by financial factors such as deposit, interest rate, closing costs, etc. There is also a third return on investment, which is huge, more about that to follow.

 Let’s now examine the rental profits.
-If vacationers pay the same rates to rent your home that they pay for a suite in an upscale hotel (roughly $90.00 to $250.00 per night, depending upon season), the total would be at least $630.00 per week.
+If vacationers pay the same rates to rent your home that they pay for a suite in an upscale hotel (roughly $200.00 to $450.00 per night, depending upon season), the total would be at least $1400.00 per week.
 Consider that Walt Disney World draws tourists every week, 52 weeks a year.
 Of these, 25 weeks are particularly active and command the highest rent.
-That is 25 weeks which could bring in $250 per night.
+That is 25 weeks which could bring in $450 per night.
 This is a profitable business, right?
 So, what percentage return on your money invested will you derive from the rental income?
-OK – stop here and sit down.
-The answer is “zero”!

 Return on investment is calculated after expenses.
-It is certainly possible that you could profit from the rental if you plan on doing part, or all, of the rental advertising and booking.
-However, most vacation homeowners prefer to have a management company take care of that.
-The management company is going to get a percentage of the rental income for its services.
-If you can just cover the expenses, mortgage, taxes, and insurance with your portion of the income, that is great.
-That is real.
-That should be your goal.
-Don’t worry.
+You can definitely profit from the rental if you follow all of the right steps when purchasing this type of investment home.
+Steps would include, location of home, the home is in a gated resort community, amenities within the community, how the home is furnished and the right management company.
+Most vacation homeowners prefer to have a management company take care of the home; however, you can self manage if you choose.
+If you do manage yourself, be prepared to spend a few hours a day responding to guests, etc. I recommend starting with a management company first, learn as much as you can in the first 6 months to a year and then decide if managing yourself is still an option.
+The management company is going to get a percentage of the rental income for its services, so if you decide to manage yourself you will save paying the booking fee.
 You should reap a return to brag about in years to come if you ever sell the property.
 For now, be content to allow the hard working management company to profit from the rentals.
-There is security in knowing that if they are profitable, the management company will be around to take good care of the goose laying the golden egg – your vacation home.
+There is security in knowing that the management company will be around to take good care of the goose laying the golden egg – your vacation home.

-If you are not going to profit from the rental of the home, then is there any return on your investment at all?
-You’d better believe it!
-My next statement may sound like a contradiction to the last paragraph, but bear with me.
 The vacationers who will rent your home will be putting money in your pockets.
-The better description is that the vacationers will keep you from taking money out of your pockets, but it means the same thing.
+The better description is that the vacationers will keep you from taking money out of your pockets along with a monthly and yearly profit.
 A penny saved…is not having to pay for the mortgage, the taxes, the insurance, the association dues, the utilities, the housekeeping, the lawn care, and the general maintenance.
 In fact, that should account for saving millions of pennies per year.
 This means that you are no longer investing in the property.
 If it all works out as planned, your only investment will have been your initial deposit and closing costs.